The Paris Marathon Route offers you plenty of terrific spots for watching the race along what is considered one of the world's most beautiful courses.

 If you're deciding where to watch the marathon, the Marais section offers several advantages.
 The number of spectators here is usually far fewer than earlier in the race.
 You can visit interesting attractions here if you get tired of watching the runners, plus you'll find lots of bakeries and bistros as well as numerous boutiques, parks, and museums waiting to be explored.

-Mile 3 to Mile 5 (Kilometer 5 to 6): Place de la Bastille through Eastern Paris
+Kilometer 7 to 12: Place de la Bastille through Eastern Paris

 The Marathon route turns left (opposite to the normal traffic direction) around the north side of Place de la Bastille and then heads east on Rue du Faubourg Saint-Antoine through a newly fashionable (and increasingly expensive) swath of the 12th arrondissement, as attested to by all the interesting shops and restaurants along the way.